BeProduct/BeProduct.Python.SDK/docs/075-apps.md

 # Applications
-**NOTE: Below examples are provided for the style API but it is the same for every other master folder (material/color/image/style).**
+**NOTE: Below examples are provided for the style API, but it is the same for every other master folder (material/color/image/style).**
 Make sure to call correct API `client.<material/style/color/image>.<api method>`

 ## Getting Style/Material/Image/Color applications

-Each style within the **same style folder** has an identical set of appications(pages) associated with it.
+Each style within the **same style folder** has an identical set of applications(pages) associated with it.

 **Important note**: Application IDs are not unique for a particular *style* but are unique for a *style folder*.
 Put it simply:
 Every *style folder* has the same application ID's for every style.